-Although both simulations are using different hypotheses for the statistical properties of the noise and different number of runs (200 versus 10 000), we must note that they both lead to similar findings, namely: first of all, the option absence of natural signal in bin 36

-- (SNR = 0) is strictly inconsistent with the summary charts plotted in Figs. 6, 10 and 11.
-Second, from the self-consistence of specific indicators and statistical peculiarities of that bin, such as mean and standard deviation, skew and smallest samples of its amplitude distribution, we conclude that there is more than a 50 % chance that the estimated value of SNR lies between 0.24 and 0.36, with a most likely value of 0.3, i.e. a signal of - 10 about 9.05 mV r.m.s within 6 Hz bandwidth at the input of the ADC.
-Introducing in Eqs.2 the equivalent amplitude $V{ADC} = 12.7$ mV, the nominal effective length of the antenna ($I{eff} = 1.6$ m) and G(36) = 13.5, i.e. 22.6 dB volt at 34.5 Hz (Jernej and Falkner, 2004), we obtain an induced electric field strength of about 0.12 mV m-1 Hz^{-1/2}.
-As a useful comparison, this is 10 times less than the last measurements performed during the - last phase of the descent and 4 to 6 s after touch-down (Béghin et al., 2012).
+Although both simulations are using different hypotheses for the statistical properties of the noise and different number of runs (200 versus 10000), we must note that they both lead to similar findings, namely: first of all, the option absence of natural signal in bin 36 (SNR = 0) is strictly inconsistent with the summary charts plotted in Figs. 6, 10 and 11.
+Second, from the self-consistence of specific indicators and statistical peculiarities of that bin, such as mean and standard deviation, skew and smallest samples of its amplitude distribution, we conclude that there is more than a 50 % chance that the estimated value of SNR lies between 0.24 and 0.36, with a most likely value of 0.3 (i.e., a signal of about 9.05 mV RMS within 6 Hz bandwidth at the input of the ADC).
+Introducing in Eq.
+(2) the equivalent amplitude $V{ADC} = 12.7 \text{ mV}$ , the nominal effective length of the antenna $(l{eff} = 1.6 \text{ m})$ and G(36) = 13.5, that is, 22.6 dB volt at 34.5 Hz (Jernej and Falkner, 2004), we obtain an induced electric field strength of about $0.12 \text{ mV m}^{-1} \text{ Hz}^{-1/2}$ .
+As a useful comparison, this is 10 times less than the last measurements performed during the last phase of the descent and 4 to 6 seconds after touch down (Béghin et al., 2012).
 However, since the main component of the conventional SR modes is known to be vertical, the estimate of the actual strength of the incident wave-field vector is most questionable, as it depends on the Huygens motion and tilt of the boom with respect to the local vertical, and whether the sensors are free or in direct electric contact with a lossy dielectric ground (Grard et al., 2006; Béghin et al., 2012).